 Elisa Muzzillo is an active flutist and teacher in the greater Philadelphia area.
 A graduate of the University of Colorado Boulder, she received her Master of Music degree studying with the renowned flutist Christina Jennings.
 She also holds a Bachelor of Music from Temple University where she studied with Adeline Tomasone, Principal Flutist of Opera Philadelphia.
-Since moving back to Philadelphia, she has appeared in recitals with several chamber partners, including her flute & mezzo-soprano duo Primari Qolors.
-She also performs with new music initiatives in Philadelphia such as ENAensemble the Live/Wire new music festival.
+Since her recent move back to Philadelphia, she performs with Symphony in C, Wayne Oratorio Society, and with new music initiatives in Philadelphia such as ENAensemble the Live/Wire new music festival.
 Elisa is a passionate recitalist, and her chamber partners include Dan Espie, piano, Elizabeth Steiner, harp, and Tessa Romano, mezzo-soprano.

 A certified Suzuki instructor, Elisa teaches all levels of flute studies from beginners to advanced high school students, and she holds an active teaching studio in the suburban areas.
 Elisa is an instructor at the Music & Arts lesson studio in Broomall, PA while maintaining a private studio.
 Elisa previously held a flute instructor position for the Community Music Scholars Program through Temple University’s Preparatory Division which provides affordable music lessons to inner-city students of Philadelphia with limited financial means.
 In 2019, she became a Suzuki certified instructor and taught at the Flute & Friends Suzuki Music Academy in West Philadelphia, and served as a teaching artist for several festivals around the area such as Philly Harp Week & the All South Jersey Band & Chamber Music Organizations.

 Elisa's other primary teachers include Erica Peel, piccoloist of Philadelphia Orchestra, Brook Ferguson, Principal Flutist of Colorado Symphony & River Oaks Chamber Orchestra, and Ronna Ayscue, former Principal Flutist of the Bay Atlantic Symphony.